zachgozlan/jeopardy_data_project_2026/README.md

-# jeopardy_data_project_2026
+# Jeopardy Category Data with Labels
-A revision of the 2021-22 Jeopardy! topic classification prep work for other analysis.
+A revision of the 2021-22 Jeopardy! topic classification work previously used for studying, and now for other analysis.

 This contains the following files:
 * jeopardy clue data - 2026 methods overview.ipynb, a file containing all of the python code used to develop this analysis and instructions on how it was used